jnmaloof/MCB160L-BSA-mapping/Day2.md

 ![](figs/bam2shore-quicklaunch1.png)

-# FIXME
-Finally, select `MCB160L` from the quick launch menu
+Finally, select `MCB160L` from the quick launch menu and click on the arrowhead.
 ![](figs/bam2shore-quicklaunch2.png)

 You can leave the first part (Analysis name and output folder as default)
 ![](figs/bam2shore-input1.png)

 ### BCFtools 1.10 mpileup - Input data